Vikram Kolmannskog: Literature

 In connection with the poetry collection The Garden Tantra (Red River, 2023), Ruth Vanita described Vikram as 'one of the twenty-first century heirs of Walt Whitman'.
-The Garden Tantra is a compelling exploration of queer intimacy and spirituality, presented through a series of evocative vignettes.
-The work delves into the intersections of desire, vulnerability, and connection, portraying intimate moments that transcend conventional narratives of love and relationships.
-While it is explicit in its depiction of physical and emotional intimacy, the book prioritizes the profound emotional bonds between individuals, highlighting the sacredness of these connections.
-By challenging heteronormative frameworks, The Garden Tantra invites readers to reimagine spirituality and intimacy beyond traditional binaries, offering a deeply personal yet universally resonant reflection on the human experience.

 In 2024, Rhyheim: A Porn Poem was published by Broken Sleep Books.
 According to Diriye Osman, 'Vikram Kolmannskog understands the syntax of the spiritual and the sensual, and this devotional to Rhyheim Shabazz is spellbinding.
 Kolmannskog remains a rare talent.'

-Further, His poetry collection, Becoming Buddha (2021), delves into themes of grief, healing, and resilience, reflecting his professional insights as a psychotherapist.
-The poems are marked by a deep sensitivity to human emotions, blending therapeutic understanding with artistic expression.
-Through this collection, Kolmannskog not only demonstrates his versatility as a writer but also bridges his literary work with his commitment to emotional and mental well-being, exploring how art can serve as a pathway to healing.
+In 2026, Reflections on Parenting from a Gestalt Therapist-Father: Life with Leo was published by Routledge, with advance praise from authorities inside and outside the gestalt therapy field.
+While the book has a queer dimension, not least documenting Vikram and his family's co-parenting arrangement, Rajeev Balasubramanyam wrote 'Every parent should read this!'
+In addition to gestalt therapy, Vikram draws heavily upon mindfulness, and Jack Kornfield has recommended the book.

 Themes and influence

 Kolmannskog's writing often engages with themes of queerness, spirituality, and hybridity.
 As a queer man of mixed heritage, he uses his work to challenge normative narratives and create space for alternative perspectives.
 His approach is influenced by his psychotherapy practice, which emphasizes the integration of mind, body, and spirit.